meghanaswamy1995/Socket_Programming/README.md

 6. Idiosyncrasies:
    Since the output format varies slightly for MULTIPLE and single queries.
 I have used a code to distinguish between the two all over my code.
-Many of the times in my code you can see messages being sent from serverM to all other servers saying "MULTIPLE" and "NOT-MULTIPLE", these messages are used to tell the respective server whether it a single request or a multiple request.
+Many of the times in my code you can see messages being sent from serverM to all other servers saying "MULTIPLE" and "NOT-MULTIPLE", these messages are used to tell the respective server whether it a single request or a multiple request. aprat from the onscreen messages given in the project document, my code prints:
+   a. an error statement if the category is not found
+   b. an error statement if the user exceeds more than 10 courses while querying multiple code
+   c. an error statemen and closes the socket if the 3 chances to authenticate is expired
+   d. the course information in CS/EE department server output when multiple course are queried, for all the courses.
 7. Reused code:
    1. Beej's Code: http://www.beej.us/guide/bgnet/ for TCP and UDP implementation
    2. Tutorials on Socket Programming Geeks for Geeks